 One of my favorite things to do when I'm bored is write stories.
-Sometimes they're quick and last maybe an hour.
+Sometimes the writing session is quick and lasts maybe an hour.
 Other times, the ideas are interesting enough for me to go back to later and flesh them out.
-This is one of them.
+This is one of the latter.

-I am by and by writing a story about a vampire name Alexis Edensworth, a council representative for one of the country's most prominent cities, and one of the first vampires in the area to marry a human.
+I am by and by writing a story that takes place in a world where humans and vampires coexist.
+The story follows a vampire name Alexis Edensworth, a council representative for one of the country's most prominent cities, and one of the first vampires in the area to marry a human.
 When one evening he receives a call from his daughter, Marjorie, desperate for a place for her family to stay for a few days, the two are forced to be near each other for the first time in nearly ten years—for reasons learned much later.
-At the same time, her husband, Luke, is trying to make a good first impression, and four-year-old Lucy is enamored with the castle of a manor.
-It's a city with so much conflict behind the scenes, and Marjorie's not exactly glad to be at the center of it again, or for her family to have to see it.
+At the same time, her husband, Luke, is trying desperately to leave a good impression, and four-year-old Lucy is just enamored with the Edensworth manor.

-Throw in a teenage maid with a bone to pick with humans, an Igor-butler, a mad-scientist cook that can't technically be classified as human anymore, and a vampire hunter in training that for some reason keeps showing up upstairs, you've got yourself a vampire story that I'd bet you've never heard before.
+Throw in a teenage maid with a bone to pick with humans, an Igor-butler that seems to be the only emotionally stable one in the manor, and a vampire-hunter-in-training that for some reason keeps showing up upstairs, and you've got yourself a vampire story that I'd bet you've never heard before.